INT Visitor Information|

 - Enter number of copies and press the green button to copy.

 - Campus copy centers - You can make personal copies at any of the campus copy centers.
-The cost is
+There is a list of locations and their hours at: http://f2.washington.edu/fm/c2/printing-copying/hours-locations.

 Free coffee and tea are available in the INT kitchenette, Room C-440.
 Please notify the INT staff if any supplies